atamalu/Applied-Stats-Sims/Simple_Regression/simple_regression.md

   - When the price is $2.75, the predicted quantity sold is 1.883 (hundred) units

-  - If we were to replicate this experiment under identical conditions, there is a 95% chance that the change in quantity sold for increasing pricing by an additional dollar would be between 1.597 and 2.168
+  - If we were to repeatedly replicate this experiment under identical conditions, there is a 95% chance that a price of $2.75 would result in sale quantities of between 1.597 and 2.168 (hundred) units

 #### Price

-  - Price is a statistically significant predictor of quantity sold (p
+  - Price is a statistically significant predictor of quantity sold (<i>p</i> \< .001)

-    \< .001)
-  - For every dollar that the price increases from our $2.75 starting point, the quantity sold is expected to drop by 1.883 (hundred) units
+  - For every dollar that the price increases, the quantity sold is expected to drop by 1.635 (hundred) units

-  - If we replicated this experiment, there is a 95% chance that the change in quantity sold for increasing pricing by an additional dollar would be between -2.294 and -0.977
+  - If we repeatedly replicated this experiment, there is a 95% chance that the change in quantity sold for increasing pricing by an additional dollar would be between -2.294 and -0.977

 #### Model